denoesa/siusada/README.md

 ## _Sistem Informasi UMKM Nusa Penida_

-SIUSADA is a marketplace for Small and Medium Enterprise (SME) that ran by Nusa Penida's local community.
+SIUSADA is a marketplace for Micro Small and Medium Enterprise (MSME) that ran by Nusa Penida's local community.

 ## Features